olekaspt/SA_Assignment04/README.md

 1) Refactor the repo XXXXXX to go from one mega library, called BlobLibrary into several libraries.

+Somethings worth pointing out, I didn't put library exports on all classes, as the blob library doesn't need it.
+But if we break this up, we may need to add them (you have been warned).

+All library exports shoudl go into their own seperate header file (see BlobExports.h) and shoudl be named appropiately.

+MyApplication1 and MyApplication2 do entirely different things with different classes and functionality.

+Business Intelligence is a utilty home grown, and uses some classes needed in Core.

 (REPORT) Describe your new library structure?  (hint you can make a graph using VS as I showed during class).
 Defend your opinion on breakup.